polywock/youtubeSuspender/README.md

 # Youtube Suspender

 Lowers video quality for background videos to save bandwidth.
+Furthermore, because Youtube handles video and audio separetly.
+Adjusting the video quality does not affect the audio quality.
+Background sound will still sound just as good.

-Thankfully, Youtube handles video and audio quality separately.
-So, Youtube Suspender does not degrade audio quality.
+## To use, install the [Chrome](https://chrome.google.com/webstore/detail/youtube-suspender/ecdkipaiaegoogcnaddgmcaecodcfgle) extension.

 I've tested on 10 minute 1080p video a few times and have averaged a 92% data reduction for background videos.